• Skip to main content

 My classic pork stew is hearty, delicious and ready in about an hour.
 That's much less time than the typical stew recipe.
 Quick cooking and always melt-in-your-mouth tender pork tenderloin is the key to this speedy stew recipe.

 It's also the perfect make ahead one pot meal.
-I've got lots of one pot recipes for you to try.
+I've got lots of one pan dinner recipes for you to try.
 The dish has so much flavor that improves over a couple days in the refrigerator.
 The pork, carrots, mushrooms and potatoes absorb the rich wine sauce making the stew even more amazing and tasty.

-• ingredients and substitutions
+• ingredients & substitutions

-• recipe instructions
+• recipe details

 • variations